verbb/formie/packages/docs/browser/ui-reference/components/messages.md

 | `formie-errors` | Error stack container |
 | `formie-successes` | Success stack container |

-## Accessibility notes
+## Accessibility Notes

-- Error messages should use alert-like semantics such as `role="alert"` and assertive live-region behavior when they need immediate attention.
+- Error messages should use alert-like semantics such as `role="alert"` and assertive live-region behaviour when they need immediate attention.
 - Success messages should prefer polite live-region semantics such as `role="status"`.
 - Long form-level guidance should remain outside field controls so it is easy to scan as one message surface.

-## Related pages
+## Related Pages

 - [Submission handling](/browser/behavior/submission-handling)
 - [CSS variables](/browser/ui-reference/css-variables)